robbiemallett/sub_km/README.md

 # Sub-kilometre scale distribution of snow depth on Arctic sea ice from Soviet drifting stations

-## Mallett et al. (In Revision)
+## Mallett et al. (Accepted, Journal of Glaciology)
 ### General

 All analysis for this paper was performed in Python in Jupyter Notebooks on a Linux machine.
+You can view the paper and supplement in the *submission* directory, and you can get the raw figure files in *figures*.

 The notebooks required to reproduce the analysis in the paper are in the /notebooks directory.
 The NP snow depth transect data are stored in the /NP_transects directory.